dk14/wolfram-mega/docs/dsl.md

 ## Language

-There are only two constructs:
+There are only two constructs👷:
-- checking observations - inputs from oracles (`dsl.outcome` returns boolean)
+- checking observations👁 - inputs from oracles (`dsl.outcome` returns `boolean`, true or false)
-- paying (`dsl.pay`)
+- paying💳 (`dsl.pay`)

+Everything else you can do in javascript.

-Maintaing and progressing state is done in javascript with arbitrary computation available.
+> Maintaing and progressing state is done in TypeScript with arbitrary computation available.
 You can calculate amount of paid output based on observation and any data known prior to offer submission.
 Any formula, any logic.

 ### Erasures

 DSL🌿 transpiler will erase javascript code, collapsing it into `observe -> pay -> ... -> observe -> pay` chains.
-If rendered to Bitcoin DLC - it makes contract logic 100% private - only paid amounts are visible on-chain, not why they paid.
+If rendered to Bitcoin DLC - it makes contract logic 100% private - only paid amounts are visible on-chain, not **why** they paid.

+Your thoughts💭 are kept secret.

 > For other chains - worst-case scenario will expose oracle messages/signatures and corresponding paid amounts.
 The calculation logic is erased nevertheless.